 Laravel Breeze

-If you are looking for a simple and easy to customize authentication option, then Laravel Breeze is for you.
+If you are looking for a simple and easy-to-customize authentication process, then Laravel Breeze is the authentication system for you.
 Breeze is the easiest and most customizable of all the options available within the ecosystem.
 Out of the box, Breeze will provide you with the following:

 - Login